kevin de bruyne

 Manchester City, 2015–

-Despite Manchester City finishing 2019/20 18 points behind champions Liverpool, it was a campaign to remember on an individual level for Kevin De Bruyne.
-The Belgian became only the second player in the competition's history to record 20 assists in a single season, matching Thierry Henry's total for Arsenal in 2002/03.
+Despite Manchester City finishing 2019/20 18 points behind Liverpool, it was a campaign to remember on an individual level for Kevin De Bruyne.
+The Belgian, then 29, became only the second player in the competition's history to record 20 assists in a single season, matching Thierry Henry's total for Arsenal in 2002/03.

 De Bruyne has qualities that extend to all areas of the pitch.
 His ability to create goalscoring chances from accurate deliveries is potentially unrivalled – he can reach the smallest spaces behind an opposing defence (below) with passes or crosses that are so powerful that defenders and goalkeepers struggle against them.
 Any attackers committing to forward runs thrive on those deliveries.

 He can also pass equally well with both feet, through shifting possession from one to the other and playing accurate balls over varying distances, often through the smallest of spaces.
 He can therefore penetrate opposing defensive lines from numerous angles, and adapt to the press applied by his direct opponent.
 That he can do so means he cannot be forced on to a weak foot or side of the pitch, making him even more difficult to defend against.

 Even if his priority is to create, rather than score, De Bruyne still offers a significant goal threat in the final third – often from outside of the penalty area, as he showed to devastating effect with a superb strike on the final day of 2019/20 against Norwich City that took his season's tally to a career-high 13 league goals.
 When he shoots from distance he requires little backlift so he can surprise opponents who struggle to react and block his shots, and he most commonly aims low and towards the bottom corners with power.